gotouerina/Colinear_mummer_NGenomeSyn/README.md

 The install of mummer:

     conda install -c bioconda mummer

-You can also get the soucecode from github:
+You can also build from the souce code at github:

 https://github.com/mummer4/mummer